krishnaxpatel/data-analytics-projects/Project2/README.md

-The next step in the process was to see if sleep disorders prevented people in certain occupations from getting good quality sleep compared to people with no sleep disorders.
+The next step in the process was to see if there was a statistical significance between stress levels for people with a sleeping disorder and people without.

+I used the independent samples t-test.